er1czz/ORCA-scripts/README.md

 # ORCA-scripts
+- Leverage computational simulation to accelerate material discovery through collaboration with experiment team
+- Perform DFT geometry optimization and compute properties such as polarizability (requires polar module in input), electrostatic potential, etc.
+- Automate the workflow for upscaling

 Personal notes for the automation of DFT calculation and data analysis, including
-- Create jobs in batch
+- [1] Create jobs in batch
-- Automate result analysis
+- [2] Automate result analysis
-- Scripts mainly are written in bash, which is natively supported in Unix environment (some are in Python)
+- [3] Scripts mainly are written in bash, which is natively supported in Unix environment (some are with their equivalents in Python)

 Software packages:
 - HPC